2022 Anchor Awards

 The University of Hartford Alumni Association's most prestigious award, the Anchor Award, is presented each Hawktober Weekend.

-The following will be honored as recipients of the 2022 Anchor Awards:
+The following were honored as recipients of the 2022 Anchor Awards:

 - Richard Booth ’69, M ’77, Hon.’05 (Barney)